Don’t Make the Same Mistakes Over and Over Again

 Mistake #1: DON’T create an investment plan without identifying your financial goals.

 DO invest for your goals.
-Whether it’s planning for retirement, saving money to buy a home, paying for college or putting money away for a rainy day, every investment plan should take into account your financial goals.
+Whether it’s planning for retirement, saving money to buy a home, paying for college or putting money away for a rainy day, every investing plan should take into account your financial goals.
 The free financial tools and calculators on Investor.gov can help keep you on track to achieve your goals.

 Mistake #2: DON’T choose an investment professional without conducting a background check.